webdevelopers-eu/zolinga-cms/README.md

+**This repository holds the  [Zolinga](https://github.com/webdevelopers-eu/zolinga) module.**

+Please refer to [Zolinga PHP Framework](https://github.com/webdevelopers-eu/zolinga) for more information.
+Also refer to inbuilt [Zolinga WIKI](https://github.com/webdevelopers-eu/zolinga/blob/main/system/data/zolinga-wiki-screenshot.png) that comes with the your Zolinga framework installation for most up-to-date information.

 # Zolinga CMS

+Note: This is a fresh module and may need additional testing.
+Please report any issues you find.

 ## Introduction

-Zolinga CMS is a database-less content management system that is designed to be easy to use and easy to extend.
+Zolinga CMS is a PHP database-less content management system that is designed to be easy to use and easy to extend.

 Features: